-- (d) has ceased to operate the payment system for a period exceeding thirty days; - (e) obtained the licence through false or misleading statements or other unlawful means: - (f) is operating a payment system which, in the opinion of the central bank, endangers the stability of the financial system in Uganda; - (g) is conducting business in a manner detrimental to the best interest of the public; or - (h) has entered into insolvency proceedings. - (2) A licensee aggrieved by the revocation or suspension of its licence may appeal to the High Court within thirty days from the date of receipt of the decision to revoke or suspend the licence. - (3) Where the central bank revokes a licence, the central bank shall direct the licensee to furnish the central bank with information on the customers - (4) The central bank shall publish a notice of revocation.
+- (d) has ceased to operate the payment system for a period exceeding thirty days; - (e) obtained the licence through false or misleading statements or other unlawful means; - (f) is operating a payment system which, in the opinion of the central bank, endangers the stability of the financial system in Uganda; - (g) is conducting business in a manner detrimental to the best interest of the public; or - (h) has entered into insolvency proceedings. - (2) A licensee aggrieved by the revocation or suspension of its licence may appeal to the High Court within thirty days from the date of receipt of the decision to revoke or suspend the licence. - (3) Where the central bank revokes a licence, the central bank shall direct the licensee to furnish the central bank with information on the customers. - (4) The central bank shall publish a notice of revocation or suspension. - (5) The central bank shall give the licensee at least thirty days notice in writing specifying the reason for the intended revocation of the licence. - (6) The central bank shall before revoking a license consider any representations made in writing by the licensee opposing the revocation. - (7) The central bank shall revoke the licence if within thirty days after issuing the notice, the operator does not oppose the revocation or the central bank is not satisfied by the representations made.